onzfonz/comp227/src/content/6/en/part6a.md

 )
 ```

-Note, that the application is now defined as a child of a [Provider](https://react-redux.js.org/api/provider) component provided by the react-redux library.
+Notice that the application is now defined as a child of a [Provider](https://react-redux.js.org/api/provider) component provided by the react-redux library.
 The application's store is given to the Provider as its attribute `store`.

 Defining the action creators has been moved to the file *reducers/noteReducer.js* where the reducer is defined.